Myanmar court sentences US journalist to 11 years in jail | Law-Order

 Fenster's next challenge is the two additional charges that his lawyer said Monday had been filed in a different court in Yangon.

+The other charge is under the penal code and is usually referred to as treason or sedition.
+It carries a penalty of seven to 20 years' imprisonment.

-The hearings on the original three charges have been held at the court in Yangon's Insein Prison, where Fenster is jailed.
+The hearings on the original three charges were held at the court in Yangon's Insein Prison, where Fenster is jailed.
 They were closed to the press and the public.
 Accounts of the proceedings have come from Fenster's lawyer.

+The U.S. government, press freedom associations and Fenster's family had pressed strongly for the 37-year-old journalist's release.

+"We remain deeply concerned over the continued detention of Danny Fenster.
+He was working as a journalist in Burma when he was detained,'' State Department spokesman Ned Price said last week, referring to Myanmar's name before it was changed in 1989 by a previous military government.
+"His detention, the detention of so many others is a sad reminder of the continuing human rights, humanitarian crisis facing the country of Burma, facing the Burmese, but also facing foreign nationals, including Americans who happen to be in Burma," Price said.
+"The profoundly unjust nature of Danny's detention is plain for all the world to see and these charges only put a further spotlight on that.
+Again, the regime should take the prudent step of releasing him now."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)